conventional-changelog/releaser-tools/packages/conventional-gitlab-releaser/README.md

 ## Contributing

-Please read our [contributing](https://gitlab.com/hyper-expanse/conventional-gitlab-releaser/blob/master/CONTRIBUTING.md) guide on how you can help improve this project.
+Please read our [contributing guide](https://gitlab.com/hyper-expanse/conventional-gitlab-releaser/blob/master/CONTRIBUTING.md) to see how you may contribute to this project.